Aspallar/Wiki-Up/README.md

 When uploading Wiki-Up first looks for a file with the same name with a ".wikitext" extension added at the end and if found uses that files content as the initial content.
 If that does not exist Wiki-Up  hen looks for a file called "wikitext.wikitext" in the same folder as the uploading file for the initial content.
 If neither of these files is found then the content specified in the "Content" tab is used.

-i.e. When uploading "C:\images\foo.png" Wiki-Up will first look for content in "c:\images\foo.png.wikitext" the it will look for "C:\images\wikitext.wikitext", finally if neither of these exist it will use the wikitext from the content tab.
+i.e. When uploading "C:\images\foo.png" Wiki-Up will first look for content in "c:\images\foo.png.wikitext" then it will look for "C:\images\wikitext.wikitext", finally if neither of these exist it will use the wikitext from the content tab.

 ### Variables